Tyler Lockett says he’s ready to return for Seahawks just two weeks after breaking his hand

 “We’re only guaranteed two (more) games until you get something else,’’ Lockett said Friday of Seattle needing to win to get into the playoffs.
 “I could sit at home in the offseason and get my hand right.”

-Lockett said those words standing in front of his locker after he had taken part fully in Seattle’s practice Friday afternoon — and 16 days after he suffered a broken bone in his left hand in a game against the San Francisco 49ers and 12 days after he had surgery in southern California to fix it.
+Lockett said those words standing in front of his locker after he had taken part fully in Seattle’s practice Friday afternoon — and 15 days after he suffered a broken bone in his left hand in a game against the San Francisco 49ers and 12 days after he had surgery in California to fix it.

 But, despite being listed as a full participant in practice, Lockett was officially listed as questionable by the Seahawks.
-And while coach Pete Carroll said Lockett “did quite well’’ in practice this week, he would not commit fully to Lockett playing in what is essentially a must-win game against the New York Jets Sunday at Lumen Field.
+And while coach Pete Carroll said Lockett “did quite well’’ in practice this week, he would not commit fully to Lockett playing in what is essentially a must-win game against the New York Jets on Sunday at Lumen Field.

 “I want to see how he feels after the work today because he worked again today, practiced, took a full-day practice and did all of that,’’ Carroll said.
 “We just have to check with him and make sure that he’s OK.”